mtgordon/CBUConcerto2022/README.md

 	[1] "Hello World!\nHello again!"

 This method does not handle escape sequences like `\n` for the newline character.
-These characters can be useful when debugging for making it obvious where your information is printed out in the console, so it is recommended you use a combination of the next two methods when making complex debug statements.
+These characters can be useful when debugging for making it obvious where your information is printed out in the console, so you may want to use the next two options if this will be helpful.

+The print function does have its upsides: it can handle complex datatypes very easily.
+For example, say we want to print out a data table that we have stored in a variable, print can do this very cleanly.

+	myTable <- concerto.table.query('select user_id, test_id from EGR242S21sessions')
+	# This returns two columns: a list of two lists

+	print(myTable)

+**Console output:**

+		user_id test_id
+	1        32      85
+	2        25      85
+	3        17      85
+	4        20      85
+	5         4      85
+	6        19      85
+	7        22      85
+	8         3      85
+	9        24      85
+	10       37      85
+	11       37      85
+	12       24      85

+As you can see, print nicely formats the complex list of lists datatype that the table was stored as.
+This is quite superior to how the upcoming cat method handles complex datatypes like lists.

 </details>

 #### The cat() method